 It’s easy to forget about the benefits of putting pen to paper with the convenience of phones and computers.
 But writing can be so cathartic, so meditative, and open up a different part of your mind to help creativity and ideas flow.
 This year I treated myself to one of these notebooks which elegant and well-made and beautiful and available in a bunch of beautiful colors.
 I prefer the ruled pages, but Leuchtturm1917 has dotted, grid, and blank page notebooks as well for whatever your style of journaling.
 They also come in a variety of sizes; I find the A5 a perfect size for my needs.

 Each morning, I put the date on the top of a page in the notebook and make my to-do list.
 Anything not completed from the day prior is transferred over to the new list.
-I cross off each item as they are completed, but I also write little notes in the margins, doodle when on a call, jot down random ideas for future blog posts or funny things Emerson and Karl say.
+I cross off each item as they are completed, but I also write little notes in the margins, doodle when on a call, jot down random ideas for future blog posts or funny things my family say.
 When I make my capsule wardrobes, I use pages in the same journal to draft up sample outfits, and then list the winners to keep track during a photo shoot.
 I take the notebook with me when we do multiple outfit shoots in a day, so I can track which accessories with which look and to scratch off when one has been completed.
 In the back pocket are business cards of people I need to contact and receipts I need to enter for taxes.
 Each year I choose a different color so they create a rainbow in my bookcase, for these go beyond to-do lists and become a diary of the year.